-The Company is included in the federal consolidated income tax return of BGUS.
-At June 30, 2014, the Company had \$1,074 million of net deferred tax assets, included in the Statement of Financial Condition.
-This balance is comprised of deferred tax assets of \$1,098 million resulting from temporary differences primarily related to deferred compensation, stock-based compensation, and intangible assets acquired as part of the Lehman Brothers acquisition.
-These deferred tax assets were offset by deferred tax liabilities of \$24 million resulting from temporary differences primarily related to intangible assets and transfer pricing reduced by an intercompany settlement of \$1,025 million.
+The Company is included in the federal consolidated income tax return and various combined and unitary state returns of BGUS.
+At December 31, 2014, the Company had \$1,281 million of net deferred tax assets, included in the Statement of Financial Condition.
+This balance is comprised of deferred tax assets of \$1,292 million resulting from temporary differences primarily related to deferred compensation, stock-based compensation, and intangible assets acquired as part of the Lehman Brothers acquisition.
+These deferred tax assets were offset by deferred tax liabilities of \$11 million resulting from temporary differences primarily related to transfer pricing.
+The overall deferred tax balances are reduced by intercompany settlements of \$1,163 million.
 The Company's tax-sharing agreement requires periodic settlement with BGUS resulting from changes to the net federal and state deferred tax balances.
 Until settlement, the net balance is recorded as a component of Other assets in the Statement of Financial Condition.
-As of June 30, 2014, the Company had \$49 million of unsettled net deferred tax asset balance.
+As of December 31, 2014, the Company had \$118 million of unsettled net deferred tax asset balance.

 The Company is required to assess the likelihood that deferred tax assets will be realized using a more-likely-than-not criteria.
 To the extent this criteria is not met, the Company is required to establish a valuation allowance against the deferred tax assets.
-No valuation allowance is recorded at June 30, 2014, because the Company believes the net deferred tax assets will more likely than not be realized.
+A valuation allowance of \$9 million is recorded at December 31, 2014 related to certain state net operating losses that the Company believes do not meet the more-likely-than-not criteria.

-The Company has state net operating losses of \$136 million expiring in the years beginning after 2031.
+The Company has state net operating losses of \$102 million expiring in the years beginning after 2031.

-The Company's policy is to record interest and penalties in the tax provision.
-The Company's unrecognized tax benefits, including interest of \$12 million, are recorded in the Statement of Financial Condition as current income taxes payable, included in Other liabilities.
+The Company's policy is to record interest and penalties as a component of the income tax provision.
+The Company's unrecognized tax benefits, including interest of \$11 million, are recorded in the Statement of Financial Condition as current income taxes payable, included in Other liabilities.
 The Company has not recorded any amounts for penalties related to its unrecognized tax benefits.
 The Company does not anticipate any events that will significantly impact the balances during the next 12 months.

-BGUS has largely agreed the 2007 through 2009 IRS audit with the exception of one issue, which relates to the Company.
+BGUS has largely agreed the 2007 through 2009 Internal Revenue Services ("IRS") audit with the exception of one issue, which relates to the Company.
 The Company intends to go through the IRS administrative process to dispute this issue.
 The Company has not changed its position on the expected outcome of this issue.
 BGUS's federal corporate income tax returns for the years 2010 and after remain subject to full examination.
 The Company files combined and unitary state and local returns with affiliates, as well as certain separate state and local filings.
 The most significant state and local filings are subject to examination for the years 2007 and after.